Deepadharsini/Blog-Platform/README.md

 -   **Authentication**: JSON Web Tokens (JWT), bcryptjs
 -   **AI/NLP**: No external libraries, custom logic for category matching.

+## 🧠 Recommendation System Approach

+The recommendation engine provides a personalized feed by focusing on content categories rather than complex NLP.
+This approach is both efficient and reliable.

+1.  **Combined Interest Profile**: The system creates a dynamic interest profile for each user by combining two sources:
+    -   The user's explicitly selected interests (e.g., "Technology", "Food").
+    -   The categories of all articles in the user's `readHistory`.

+2.  **Case-Insensitive Matching**: All interests and categories are converted to lowercase to ensure that, for example, "Technology" and "technology" are treated as the same interest.

+3.  **Fetching & Filtering**: The system fetches all blogs whose category matches an interest in the user's combined profile.
+It then filters out any articles the user has already read, ensuring only new content is recommended.

+4.  **Seamless Fallback**: If no new recommendations are found, the system doesn't show an empty page.
+Instead, it seamlessly displays articles from the user's reading history under the main "Personalized Recommendations" heading, creating a consistent and engaging user experience.

 ## 📁 Project Structure

 ```